dojo-scl/bankOCR/kata.md

 Each entry is 4 lines long, and each line has 27 characters.
 The first 3 lines of each entry contain an account number written using pipes and underscores, and the fourth line is blank.
 Each account number should have 9 digits, all of which should be in the range 0-9.
 A normal file contains around 500 entries.

 Your first task is to write a program that can take this file and parse it into actual account numbers.

-# Stage 2 - new requirements

- * A number is fizz if it is divisible by 3 or if it has a 3 in it
- * A number is buzz if it is divisible by 5 or if it has a 5 in it